English Grammar tips with Gymglish.

 Ought toOught to has a similar meaning to should.
-They both express the conditional:
+They both express the conditional: in other words, they refer to a recommended future action.
+Note that ought to cannot refer to the past.

 Used less frequently than should, ought is always followed by a verb in the infinitive with to, except in the negative form, where we don't need to add to: